cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 $ work_queue_worker --password mypwfile -M myproject
 ```

-With this option enabled, both the master and the workers will verify that the
+With this option enabled, both the manager and the workers will verify that the
 other has the matching password before proceeding.
 The password is not sent in
 the clear, but is securely verified through a SHA1-based challenge-response
 protocol.

 ### Debugging

-Work Queue can be set up to print debug messages at the master and worker to
+Work Queue can be set up to print debug messages at the manager and worker to
 help troubleshoot failures, bugs, and errors.
 To activate debug output: